publishpress/PublishPress-Blocks/readme.txt

 16. Block Styles: You create custom CSS styles for blocks and make them available to end users.

 == Changelog ==

+= 3.2.6 - 05 May 2025 =
+  * Feature: Add new Block Usage Screen to scan posts where blocks is currently in use, #1245
+  * Update: Add Block controls by device type (Desktop, Tablet, Mobile), #1238
+  * Update: Add Block controls by device width (screen size), #1442
+  * Feature: Add multiple schedules option for Block Controls, #1367
+  * Fixed: Fixed Tabs Block adds undefined class and breaks some Gutenberg blocks, #1435
+  * Fixed: Tabs Block Lack Accessibility, #1427
+  * Feature: Add settings that allow users to disable all block adding for roles, #1425
+  * Feature: Allow users to remove more block editor features(Pattern, Blocks and Openverse), #1424
+  * Fixed: Issues with block controls when user has more than one role,  #1288
+  * Update: Blocks Translation Updates v3.2.5, #1441

 = 3.2.5 - 09 April 2025 =
   * FIX: Block Control Does not Work on Sunday, #1411